naturaltransformation/design/AstSemantics.md

-The main storage of a wasm module, called the *linear memory*, is a contiguous, byte-addressable range of memory spanning from offset `0` and extending for `memory_size` bytes.
+The main storage of a wasm module, called the *linear memory*, is a contiguous, byte-addressable range of memory spanning from offset `0` and extending for `memory_size` bytes which can be dynamically adjusted by [`resize_memory`](Modules.md#resizing).
 The linear memory can be considered to be a untyped array of bytes.
 The linear memory is sandboxed; it does not alias the execution engine's internal data structures, the execution stack, local variables, global variables, or other process memory.

 In the MVP, linear memory is not shared between threads of execution.
 Separate modules can execute in separate threads but have their own linear memory and can